GLOBAL MARKETS-Japanese stimulus inaction sends yen soaring

 LONDON, April 28 (Reuters) - A lack of fresh stimulus from the Bank of Japan sent the yen soaring and world stocks into the red on Thursday, half a day after the U.S. Federal Reserve signalled it too was hitting the policy pause button.

-The yen surged almost 3 percent against the dollar, the euro and sterling in a sharp reaction to the BOJ inaction, putting it on course for its biggest jump against the greenback since February and in five years against the two European currencies.
+The yen surged almost 3 percent against both the dollar and the euro in a sharp reaction to the BOJ inaction, putting it on course for its biggest jump against the greenback since February and in five years against the euro.

-Markets were also readying for one of the biggest bits of data of the year so far, the U.S. first quarter gross domestic product reading scheduled for 8:30 a.m.
-ET (1230 GMT).

-Tokyo’s Nikkei slumped 3.6 percent, the pan-European FTSEurofirst 300 was down over 1.2 percent and futures markets pointed to Wall Street losing as much as 0.8 percent when it reopens.
+Tokyo’s Nikkei had slumped 3.6 percent by the time it closed and the pan-European FTSEurofirst 300 dropped 0.6 percent.
+Disappointing earnings from plane maker Airbus and Spain’s second biggest bank BBVA added to the gloom.

-On the key element of the speculation, applying sub-zero rates to the BOJ’s main bank lending programme, governor Haruhiko Kuroda spelled things out clearly.
+On the key element of the speculation, applying sub-zero rates to the BOJ’s main bank lending programme, governor Haruhiko Kuroda spelled it out clearly.

 “I know such a programme is adopted by the ECB (European Central Bank) ...
 At this stage, we don’t have any plans to consider this option.
 This wasn’t discussed at today’s meeting,” he said.

-For analysts, the combination of the BOJ’s sit-and-wait message and the signal from the Fed on Wednesday that is no rush to raise rates again, fed a broader shift in sentiment that has been gathering momentum since the start of the year.

-“The market was expecting something from the BOJ and they did not deliver so the market has basically wiped out all the rally in dollar/yen,” said Societe Generale FX strategist Alvin Tan.
+“The market was expecting something from the BOJ and they did not deliver so the market has basically wiped out all the rally in dollar/yen of the last couple of weeks,” said Societe Generale FX strategist Alvin Tan.

-“For the last two to three years the big theme in the market was monetary divergence.
+“For the last 2-3 years the big theme in the market was monetary divergence.
 But in the last few months the legs have really been cut off that... so currencies are all over the place.”

-The New Zealand dollar also raced up in the currency markets, rallying almost 2.5 percent after the Reserve Bank of New Zealand (RBNZ) also wrongfooted traders by skipping a chance to cut rates again.
+The New Zealand dollar was rallying hard too, up almost 2.5 percent, after the Reserve Bank of New Zealand (RBNZ)also wrongfooted traders by skipping a chance to cut its interest rates again.

-The latest Reuters poll suggests U.S. first quarter GDP probably rose at a 0.7 percent annual rate, half the pace of the 1.4 percent of the final three months of 2015.

-Back in Europe, disappointing earnings from plane maker Airbus and Spain’s second biggest bank BBVA as well as a first quarter loss from Norway’s giant sovereign wealth fund, added to gloom on stocks markets.

 In bond markets, the flight from the volatility elsewhere and the growing sense that U.S. rates are staying put for a good while longer, overcame the Japanese angst to push benchmark Bund and Treasury yields lower.